 Taking tea is a quintessentially British institution, and nowhere offers a more dizzying array of different choices for "a cuppa" than the capital.
-Venture into the best tea rooms in London to sample everything from cream teas to tea-inspired cocktails.
+Venture into the best tea rooms and tea shops in London to sample everything from cream teas to tea-inspired cocktails.

 Diamond Jubilee Tea Salon at Fortnum & Mason